Frequently Asked Questions

 Please click on the questions below for more information.

-Building Operator Certification (BOC) is a competency-based training and certification for building operators offering improved job skills.
-Operators earn certification by attending training classes on a variety of topics, including facility electrical and lighting systems, HVAC, indoor air quality, sustainability, and energy conservation.
+Building Operator Certification (BOC) is a competency-based training and certification program for building operators seeking improved job skills.
+Operators attend training classes on a variety of topics, including facility electrical and lighting systems, HVAC, indoor air quality, sustainability, and energy conservation.
 Classroom instruction is combined with hands-on projects using the students' own facilities so that experience is relevant and practical.

 - register for BOC classes.